Netgear DG834 (series)

 These devices are popular among ISPs as they provide an all in one solution (ADSL modem/router/firewall/switch), which is ideal for home broadband users.
 The Netgear UK website claims the DG834G is the most popular wireless router in the UK and lists five awards that it has received.

 The DG834G is perhaps the most popular product of the series, and has been produced in five versions.
 All versions have Wi-Fi.

 The DG834 (without the G suffix) is the same product but without Wi-Fi.
 Wi-Fi can be added later by plugging in a wireless access point although this then occupies one of the RJ45 ports.

 The DG834GT is a similar product - it looks like a DG834G v2 or v3, but has a Broadcom chipset like a DG834G v4 and supports Atheros Super G which can achieve a 108 Mbit/s signaling rate (double that of standard 802.11g).
 In the United Kingdom, many DG834GT routers were supplied by Sky Broadband and are branded with a Sky logo.
 Sky later supplied a DG934G router, which is a DG834G v3 router in a black case.

-The DG834GB is similar to DG834GT, have Broadcom chipset, but support only 54Mbit/s wifi.
+The DG834 GB is similar to DG834GT, have Broadcom chipset, but support only 54 Mbit/s wifi.
 It has modifications to support Annex-B ADSL.

 The DG834PN model has Wi-Fi but no external antenna.
 It has six internal antennas, and is easily recognised by the blue dome on the top of its case.

 The DG834GSP model is locked to a particular ISP.